eventnetusa/eventnet/src/_posts/2018-01-30-consumer-facing-experiential-marketing-trends-for-2018.md

       video_id:
   - text_block_markdown: >-
       2018 is a new year with new challenges.
-We’ll help you navigate these changes and apply these trends to your event marketing plans.
+We’ll help you navigate these changes and apply these trends to your event marketing plans.&nbsp;
-      Let’s&nbsp;[get a conversation going](http://derse.com/contact/)&nbsp;in
-      the new year.
     single_image_block:
       single_image_path:
     double_image_block: